-The Portfolio may enter into repurchase agreements, in which the Portfolio purchases a security from a bank or broker-dealer, which agrees to repurchase the security at the Portfolio's cost plus interest within a specified time.
-If the party agreeing to repurchase should default, the Portfolio will seek to sell the securities which it holds.
+The Portfolio and each Underlying PIMCO Fund may enter into repurchase agreements, in which the Portfolio or the Underlying PIMCO Fund purchases a security from a bank or broker-dealer, which agrees to repurchase the security at the Portfolio's or the Underlying PIMCO Fund's cost plus interest within a specified time.
+If the party agreeing to repurchase should default, the Portfolio or the Underlying PIMCO Fund will seek to sell the securities which it holds.
 This could involve procedural costs or delays in addition to a loss on the securities if their value should fall below their repurchase price.

-Reverse Repurchase Agreements, Dollar Rolls and Other Borrowings

-The Portfolio may enter into reverse repurchase agreements and dollar rolls, subject to the Portfolio's limitations on borrowings.
-A reverse repurchase agreement involves the sale of a security by the Portfolio and its agreement to repurchase the instrument at a specified time and price.
-A dollar roll is similar except that the counterparty is not obligated to return the same securities as those originally sold by the Portfolio but only securities that are "substantially identical."
+Reverse Repurchase Agreements, Dollar Rolls and Other Borrowings sale of a security by an Underlying PIMCO Fund and its agreement to repurchase the instrument at a specified time and price.
+A dollar roll is similar except that the counterparty is not obligated to return the same securities as those originally sold by the Underlying PIMCO Fund but only securities that are "substantially identical."
 Reverse repurchase agreements and dollar rolls may be considered borrowing for some purposes.
-In accordance with current federal securities laws, rules and staff positions, the Portfolio will segregate or "earmark" assets determined to be liquid by PIMCO to cover its obligations under reverse repurchase agreements and dollar rolls.
-Reverse repurchase agreements, dollar rolls and other forms of borrowings may create leveraging risk for the Portfolio.
+In accordance with current federal securities laws, rules and staff positions, an Underlying PIMCO Fund will segregate or "earmark" assets determined to be liquid by PIMCO to cover its obligations under reverse repurchase agreements and dollar rolls.
+Reverse repurchase agreements, dollar rolls and other forms of borrowings may create leveraging risk for an Underlying PIMCO Fund.